stereotype441/language/working/enhanced-constructors/feature-specification.md

 ## Summary

-This proposal extends the set of actions that can be performed in the body of a constructor to include:
+This proposal extends the set of actions that can be performed in the body of a non-redirecting generative constructor to include:

-- Writing to non-late final fields,
+- Writing to non-late final fields and

-- Explicitly invoking super constructors,
+- Explicitly invoking super constructors.

-- And explicitly invoking generative constructors in the same class.

 This makes constructors more flexible, avoids the need for constructor initializer lists, and simplifies the interaction between augmentations and